What Should Count?

 This doesn’t mean that you don’t need to be thoughtful and strategic about what you count.
 If unrestricted gifts are what your organization needs from your program, then that’s what you should count.
 However, if your organization depends on annual giving for something other than what’s being counted (like expendable gifts or alumni participation), then it’s probably a good time to reevaluate your criteria.

 Remember, you’ll achieve what you measure.

 Want to learn more?
-CLICK HERE for AGN’s Webinar on Reporting Annual Fund Results.
+CLICK HERE for AGN’s Webinar on Annual Fund Dashboards & Reports.